 Trips and cultural opportunities

-A six-day cultural trip runs every year in December to St Petersburg and Moscow and the Senior School have been volunteering at the Orion Project in Kitezh for the last three years in the summer holidays.
-We regularly attend London theatre, ballet and film productions in Russian and in translation.
-The new venture of a mutual Orthodox Easter celebration at Harrow School was introduced in 2013.
-Girls have participated with great success in Russian poetry speaking competitions.
+A six-day cultural trip open to members of the Middle and Senior Schools runs every year in December to St Petersburg and Moscow.
+Members of the Senior School also have the option of volunteering independently at the Orion Project in Kitezh; students of all ages raise funds for this charity every year by participating in the annual London Santa Run.
+We regularly attend London theatre, ballet and film productions in Russian and in translation, as well as exhibitions and political discussions relating to Russia.
+We often join up with other schools with Russian Departments, for example by attending Sixth Form Russian Study Days or celebrating Russian Orthodox Easter together.
+Girls have participated with great success in national Russian essay writing (including the Cambridge Fitzwilliam Essay Prize) and poetry speaking competitions.